Skip to main content

 Abandoned Cart Segment with Tag Filter where the cart_updated tag exists and the last session is less than 7 days ago

-We can now track users that update their cart and have visited the app or website in the last 7 days.Users will be automatically removed from the segment when either of the following conditions are met:
+You can now track users that update their cart and have visited the app or website in the last 7 days.Users are automatically removed from the segment when either of the following conditions are met:

 • After 7 days have passed since they last visited the app/website